ChristianABoesch/slidergame/README.md

 - [x] Restart "jump" sound each time
 - [x] Make it so all coins can be collected
 - [x] Have character stay centered while moving right while objects in canvas shift left
+- [x] Now the player can move left when centered!
+- [x] Hide objects from being seen outside of game canvas

 ## Future Additions
 - [ ] Allow square to jump similarly while on a platform
+- [ ] Add player health
+- [ ] Add hazards